sourcesync/seemap2003/README.md

 * Make sure all the hardware is powered on and status lights are steady/postive
 * Via the admin laptop, ping all the mac-minis and all the NANOs via their locked down IP addresses
 * Advertise to workshop attendees the router WIFI access point and password
-* On the control laptop, login to a mac-mini
+* On the control laptop, login to each mac-mini
-* cd into "seemap2023" and run the "workshop.sh" script and follow the directions.
+* cd into "seemap2023" and run the "screen" command
+* Launch the script "jhub_launch.sh"
 * Repeat for the other mac-mini.
+* You will need to figure out how to dole account workshop_x accounts to attendees as they arrive
-* Tell the attendees to use their browser and browse to "http://seepmap2023.net" (no credentials needed)
+* Tell the attendees to browse to the IP address of the mac-mini depending on their workshop_x account name

 # Troubleshooting

+TBD

 # TODO